johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/project/project.md

 engineering skills.
 You will also prepare a specification document with in the first three weeks of the class.
 You can borrow a leaf from the specification documents for the two projects below.
 The quality of the group's specification document does not have to be like the ones presented, but should be reasonable.
-I will to look at your Specification documents to I approve the groups custom project.
+I will to look at your Specification documents to approve the groups' custom project.

 Subway Simulation
 =======